1Then shall the kingdom of heaven be likened unto ten virgins, which took their lamps, and went forth to meet the bridegroom.

 At the announcement of the arrival of the Bridegroom, the five foolish virgins left to try to acquire oil for their lamps.
 By the time they came back, the door to the banquet hall had been shut.
 These verses do not say that the foolish virgins were able to find oil for their lamps.
 Probably the hour was too late.
 When the foolish virgins came, they said, “Lord, Lord, open to us.”
 Their words and Jesus’ answer are similar to the words of Matthew 7:22-23: “Many will say to me in that day, Lord, Lord, have we not prophesied in thy name? and in thy name have cast out devils? and in thy name done many wonderful works?
 And then will I profess unto them, I never knew you: depart from me, ye that work iniquity.”

 Having a religious heritage is not enough.
 Being with true believers is not enough.
 Even preaching from a pulpit, doing things that seem good, and participating in religious observances are not enough.
 At His coming, Jesus told the five foolish virgins, “I know you not.”
-He knows the difference between genuine faith in Him and religious activity.
+He knows the difference between religious activity and genuine faith in Him.
 Those with genuine faith in Him have the Holy Spirit, their lamps are burning, He knows them, and He receives them into the marriage supper.
 Jesus’ warning in verse 13 speaks to the disciples, including Judas Iscariot, and also speaks to all of Israel who will be living at the time of His return.
 To “watch” means more than just to show up.
 It means to be ready.

 14For the kingdom of heaven is as a man travelling into a far country, who called his own servants, and delivered unto them his goods.